Haven-hvn/haven-vlm-engine-package/README.md

 ## Features

 - **Remote VLM Integration**: Connects to any OpenAI-compatible VLM endpoint (no local model loading required)
+- **Modest local footprint**: Inference runs on your VLM server, not on this machine—no multi‑GB model weights or local GPU VRAM for the vision model.
+Video is decoded in a streaming, frame-by-frame way (PyAV / decord), so RAM stays bounded by active frames and caches rather than the whole file.
+Works well on **CPU-only** and low-spec laptops when paired with a remote endpoint.
 - **Context-Aware Detection**: Leverages Vision-Language Models' understanding of visual relationships for accurate content tagging
 - **Flexible Architecture**: Modular pipeline system with configurable models and processing stages
 - **Asynchronous Processing**: Built on asyncio for efficient video and image processing